-- 100 structures.
-We define a cyclone as a Mediterranean cyclone if it reaches its mature stage in the region indicated by the black box in Fig.1.
-The mature stage is defined as the time of maximum relative vorticity at 850 hPa along the IFS tracks, and as the time of minimum SLP along the ERA5 tracks.
-For ERA5, in order to focus on the most intense cyclones, we only retain cyclones with a SLP minimum below 1010 hPa and have at least a 5 hPa difference between its minimum and maximum SLP value along the track.
-Finally, we select cyclones with a sufficiently large where the low-level PV anomaly , i.e., reaches - 105 both a certain spatial size and amplitude, such that we can initialize at least 200 backward trajectories at grid points with PV $\geq 0.75 \text{ PVU} (1 \text{ PVU} = 10^{-6} \text{ m}^2 \text{ s}^{-1} \text{ Kkg}^{-1})$ from their mature stage(see below).
+- and amplitude, such that we can initialize at least 200 backward trajectories at grid points with PV > 0.75 PVU (1 PVU = $10^{-6} \,\mathrm{m^2 \, s^{-1} \, K \, kg^{-1}}$) from their mature stage.
 Applying all these criteria resulted in 55 cyclone tracks in the twelve monthly IFS simulations (red dots in Fig. 1) and 2969 tracks in ERA5 (blue contours in Fig. 1).
-Similar to, e.g., Campins et al. (2011), An average of 590 backward trajectories has been initialized for each cyclone.
-Similar to previous studies on the climatology of Mediterranean cyclones (Campins et al., 2011), we find the main cyclone hot spots - 110 in the Gulf of Genoa, the Adriatic Sea, close to Cyprus, and near the Atlas mountains -(bold blue contours in Fig. 1).
-Figure 2a shows the average time evolution of SLP along the ERA5 cyclone tracks, centered at the time of the mature stage (0 h).
-The average lifetime of of these cyclones is about 36 h, indicated in Fig. 2a by the black vertical lines.
-The first track point is identified on average about 13 h before the mature stage (t = -13 h) and the last track point about 24 h after the mature stage (24t = 24 h).
-The mean SLP evolution gradually decreases during the two days prior the mature stage from about 1009 - to 1002 hPa, and an almost symmetric increase then almost symmetrically increases in the next two days.
-The gray shading in Fig. 2 shows that the SLP evolution of individual cyclones is more variable.
+An average of 590 backward trajectories has been initialized for each cyclone.
+Similar to previous studies on the climatology of Mediterranean cyclones (Campins et al., 2011), we find the main cyclone hot spots in the Gulf of Genoa, the Adriatic Sea, close to Cyprus, and near the Atlas mountains (bold blue contours in Fig. 1). - 105 Figure 2a shows the average time evolution of SLP along the ERA5 cyclone tracks, centered at the time of the mature stage (0 h).
+The average lifetime of these cyclones is about 36 h, indicated in Fig. 2a by the black vertical lines.
+The first track point is identified on average about 13 h before the mature stage (t = -13 h) and the last track point about 24 h after the mature stage (t = 24 h).
+The mean SLP gradually decreases during the two days prior the mature stage from about 1009 to 1002 hPa, and then almost symmetrically increases in the next two days.
+The gray shading in Fig. 2 shows that the SLP evolution of individual - 110 cyclones is more variable.
 The SLP evolution of IFS cyclones is similar with a slightly lower average of 998 hPa at t = 0 h compared to 1002 hPa in ERA5, and a slightly shorter average lifetime of 33 h (not shown).
 The distribution of minimum SLP along ERA5 cyclone tracks is shown in Fig. 2b.
-The majority of cyclones

-(66%) have a minimum SLP larger than 998.75 hPa, indicated by the cumulative number of cyclones (black line).
+The majority of cyclones (66 %) have a minimum SLP larger than 998.75 hPa, indicated by the cumulative number of cyclones (black line).
 The largest number of cyclones is found with a SLP minimum of about 1002.5 hPa.
-The distribution is strongly skewed with the deepest cyclones reaching minimum SLP values slightly lower than 980 hPa.
-Due to the significantly lower number of cyclones in the IFS simulations, the corresponding histogram does not provide statistically significant insights into the SLP distribution in the IFS simulations.
-The values in Fig. 2 are in accordance with a recent study by Aragão and Porcù (2022), who quantified the cyclone activity in the Mediterranean using ERA5.
+The distribution is strongly skewed with the deepest cyclones reaching minimum SLP values slightly - lower than 980 hPa.
+Due to the significantly lower number of cyclones in the IFS simulations, the corresponding histogram 115 does not provide statistically significant insights into the SLP distribution in the IFS simulations.
+The values in Fig. 2 are in accordance with a recent study by Aragão and Porcù (2022), who quantified the cyclone activity in the Mediterranean using

+ERA5.
 Considering seasonality, we find the largest number of cyclones in winter (DJF) and about half that number during summer (JJA), representing a seasonal cycle similar to the one presented in Flaounas et al. (2015).

-2.3 Lagrangian perspective on diabatic PV modification
+120 2.3 Lagrangian perspective on diabatic PV modification